The grand traditions laid down by Terry Wogan and Graham Norton mean we

 Crazy dancing

 Only one person singing?
 Why not add some crazy dancers to distract the audience!
-One finger.

 -